 Context, Place and Space

 Much like our American Medici’s Isabella Stewart Gardner, Henry Clay Frick and Dr. Albert C. Barnes with their expansive collections housed in museum-residences, collectors today face similar issues of context, space and place.
 How easy is to merge the notion of home and gallery for expansive and expanding collections?
 Isabella Stewart Gardner constructed her museum with an apartment on the upper story enabling her to arrange and rearrange the collection as she saw fit.
-On a 1.5 acre property in Dallas a collecting family had in mind something similar, to create a residence together with a semi-private gallery space.
-The resulting Dallas family compound features a grand residence and adjacent three-story gallery.
+On a 1.5 acre property in Texas a collector had in mind something similar, to create a residence together with a semi-private gallery space.
+The resulting compound features a grand residence and adjacent three-story gallery.
 The sloped roof of gallery structure coupled with natural diffused northern light on the upper level creates a well-suited environment to appreciate paintings and works on paper, the lower gallery with an adjacent garden provides ample space to experience sculpture such as Jill Magid’s “Armored Station Wagon,” and finally the lower level devoid of natural light creates the perfect environment for video art.
 Embedded in this creative architectural envelope, a house together with the three different environments of the gallery space, is a flexibility in which the family not only can expand, but the potential pleasure of re-envisioning and rediscovery of their collection, in the same spirit of Isabella Stewart Gardner.

 Contemporary Collecting and the Future

 We might ask: “how much has changed since the collectors of classical antiquity and the age of the American Medici’s?”
 The synergy between art collecting and the sumptuous architecture housing those collections remains the same.
 The difference lies in the architectural solutions, the manifestation of intelligent, creative responses to domestic space making with art works in mind, so elegantly embodied in the work of StoneFox.